 The start you need

-Starting university at foundation level will give you the high-quality knowledge base needed to progress onto an undergraduate course.
+Starting university at foundation level will equip you with the high-quality knowledge base and skills needed to progress onto an undergraduate course.

-There are lots of different reasons you may choose to study at foundation level.
-The extra year can be beneficial to gain confidence, change direction and learn a new subject, experience studying at a higher level, and follow a straight-forward path to undergraduate study.
+There are various reasons why you may choose to study at foundation level.
+The extra year can help you to gain confidence, change direction and explore a new subject, experience studying at a higher level, and follow a straight-forward path to undergraduate study.
 It will also benefit students who do not hold the qualifications required for a certain degree.

-You will complete the year feeling ready to start a degree, having met new friends and integrated into university life at Bradford.
+You will complete the year feeling fully prepared to start a degree, having made new friends and feeling integrated into university life at Bradford.

 I was offered a place on the Foundation Year, which was a good taster of what university life would be like.
 It's a fantastic entry route.
 Successful completion guaranteed me a place on the BSc (Hons) Psychology course.
 Leanne Hunt, Foundation Year